 What constitutes a learning disability is complex and requires diagnosis by a professional who can administer and interpret the appropriate tests.

-Disabilities Services arranges for students to receive printed course/program information in a format appropriate to their processing needs.
-Please work closely with the student to ensure that materials reach Disabilities Services as early as possible so that format changes to the student's materials can be completed in time.
+Disability Services can arrange for students to receive printed course/program information in a format appropriate to their processing needs.
+Please work closely with the student to ensure that materials reach Disability Services as early as possible so that format changes to the student's materials can be completed in time.

-Poor quality copies can cause additional processing difficulty for the student.
+Poor quality copies can cause additional processing difficulty for students with learning disabilities.
 Use originals whenever possible.